mapping-commons/sssom/model/docs/spec.md

 To enable cross-walking, we propose the following **Five-Star system** for mapping sets.

-* _1-Star mappings_ fulfill the following criteria:
+- _1-Star mappings_ fulfill the following criteria:
   - record subject id, object id and mapping precision (exact, broad, narrow, close, related)
   - using qualified names (either URIs or CURIEs + curie maps) for subject id and object id
   - using a standard file format (JSON, XML, CSV, TSV)
   - made available in a public space
   - _optional_: record the subject and object labels to make it easier for humans to read the file
-* _2-Star mappings_ fulfill all the criteria for 1-star mappings and furthermore
+- _2-Star mappings_ fulfill all the criteria for 1-star mappings and furthermore
   - made available in a public version control system with an issue tracker
   - record the semantic predicate explicitly and using qualified names for the semantic predicate (i.e. owl:equivalentClass, skos:exactMatch)
   - record a confidence value for the mapping between 0 and 1 (0 no confidence, 1 100% confidence).
   - record an open license for the use of the mapping set
-* _3-Star mappings_ fulfill all the criteria for 2-star mappings and furthermore
+- _3-Star mappings_ fulfill all the criteria for 2-star mappings and furthermore
   - are exported in SSSOM format
   - record the following additional metadata:
     - `match_type`(s) (Lexical, Logical match, HumanCurated etc)
     - `date` of the mapping
     - `creator_id`
     - `subject_source`
     - `object_source`
     - `subject_source_version`
     - `object_source_version`
     - `mapping_tool` if the mapping was automatically computed using a tool
-* _4-Star mappings_ fulfill all the criteria for 3-star mappings and furthermore
+- _4-Star mappings_ fulfill all the criteria for 3-star mappings and furthermore
-   - Register the mapping at a mapping commons
+  - register the mapping at a mapping commons
   - record the following additional metadata:
      - `mapping_set_id`
      - `mapping_set_description`
      - `mapping_set_version`
      - `mapping_provider` (if the mapping is not original, i.e. it is not derived from another source)
   - provide a completely executable curation_rule:
     - if the mapping is `Lexical`, provide:
       - `subject_preprocessing`, `object_preprocessing`
       - `subject_match_field`, `object_match_field`
       - `match_string`
     - if the mapping is `Logical`, the mapping should be derivable by a reasoner from a combination of the `object_source` and `subject_source`.
 If more is needed then please leave a `comment` with details.
     - if the mapping is `HumanCurated`.. (this needs to be [fleshed out](https://github.com/mapping-commons/SSSOM/issues/57).
 For now, leave a `comment` indicating what you did to arrive at your conclusion, i.e. wether you compared the definitions, looked up the "labels" in a database, ran a tool and decided to trust it etc.)
     - if the mapping is `SemanticSimilarity` (graph similarity, neighbourhood, cosine similarity), you should provide:
       - `semantic_similarity_score`
       - `semantic_similarity_measure`
     - For now, if there are _multiple pieces of evidence_ (lexical, logical etc), please emit one row per evidence.
 If your tool combines multiple pieces of evidence in a complex way, emit yet another row at the end with `match_type` `Complex` and emit ensure you provide the `mapping_tool`.
-* _5-Star mappings_ fulfill all the criteria for 4-star mappings and furthermore
+- _5-Star mappings_ fulfill all the criteria for 4-star mappings and furthermore
   - Are up-to-date with the `subject_source` and `object_source`
   - Have no issue on their issue tracker open for more than 3 months without an interaction
   - Use a _standard_ open license, such as [CC Zero 1.0](https://creativecommons.org/publicdomain/zero/1.0/) or [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).